 In addition to Tier 1, targeted students participate in the appropriate Tier 2 intervention delivered within the classroom.
 Students are progress monitored and data is collected over a 6-8 week intervention period.
-If a student is not responding to the intervention after this period, teachers complete the "PST 1: Student Data Collection: Cumulative Review and Teacher Input" form.
-During the first PST meeting, the team identifies/revises a new intervention that the teacher will implement in the classroom.
+If student is not responding to the intervention after this period, teachers complete the "PST 1: Student Data Collection: Cumulative Review and Teacher Input" form.
+During the first PST meeting, the team will identify/revise a new intervention the teacher will implement in the classroom.
 The team also identifies a progress monitoring tool to collect student data for a minimum of 6-8 weeks.
 Teachers collect data based on the specific interventions implemented and complete the Progress Monitoring Plan provided during the PST Meeting.
-At the conclusion of the 6-8 weeks, the PST meets again to discuss the data collected on the Tier 2 intervention and determines if students need to be placed in a Tier 3 intervention, or if they require extended time receiving Tier 2 interventions.
-An example of a Tier 2 intervention is Lexia Core 5 Skill Builders.
+At the conclusion of the 6-8 weeks, the PST meets again to discuss the data collected on the Tier 2 intervention and determines if students need to be placed in a Tier 3 intervention, or if they require extended time receiving Tier 2.
+An example of a Tier 2 intervention used includes Lexia Strategies Skill Builders.